-Your best sources of information are the Apollo Career Center Adult Workforce catalog and the Student Handbook.
+Your best sources of information are the Apollo Career Center Adult Education Catalog, website and the Student Handbook.
 If you still have unanswered questions, please feel free to contact the Financial Aid Office, Adult Education Director, or an Apollo Career Center Counselor.